 One last thing to bear in mind of course is the colour temperature of the image you are projecting.
 It's not to much of an issue at all if you're shooting with just the projector as you simply shoot RAW and play with the white balance afterwards until you're happy.
 This is the best place to start if its your first time experimenting with a projector.
 Choose an image thats nice and bright, preferably with large sections of white in it and just project that directly onto the model and white balance the image later on.

-Brilliant ok so we're all set with some basic theory on do's and don'ts, we've got our image that we want to project it so lets start to think about setting up the shot.
+Brilliant ok so we're all set with some basic theory on do's and don'ts, we've got our image that we want to project so let's start to think about setting up the shot.

 Always try to treat your projector like any other light source in your shot.
 By this I mean think about angle and height of the projector placement.
 All too often I see people using a projector by placing it on the floor, table or chair next to them.
-Not only does this cast huge shadows up the wasll behind them but it also creates that horrendous up-lighting on models that is never flattering, always get your projector above the models head height to create a far more flattering look.
-A projectors light is an incredibly hard light source because its a focused light coming from a tiny point so the least you can do is position it at a flattering height and angle.
-Getting the projector up high is actually harder than it may first seem but I sit my projector on a laptop plinth from Manfrotto.
+Not only does this cast huge shadows up the wall behind the subject but it also creates that horrendous up-lighting on models that is never flattering.
+Always get your projector above the models head height to create a far more flattering look.
+A projectors light is an incredibly hard light source because it's a focused light coming from a tiny point so the least you can do is position it at a flattering height and angle.
+Getting the projector up high is actually harder than it may first seem but I sit my projector on a laptop plinth from Manfrotto (essentially just a plate that screws to the top of light stands and tripods).
 I can then attach this to a tripod or even a light stand to give me even more height.